APAexplorer/DeepIP_R/README.md

 Prepare data for DeepIP model training and testing
 ---------

+This documentation describes how to generate training and test fasta files for deep learning models.
+We used the model species – **Arabidopsis** for demonstration.

+All output files for this demo can be found here.

+Please refer to the vignette (PDF, HTML) for full details.

-* Currently, we provide pre-trained models for human, mouse, and Arabidopsis species (see **[training model](https://github.com/APAexplorer/DeepIP/tree/main/training_model)**).
+**Note**, currently we provide pre-trained models for human, mouse, and Arabidopsis species (see **[training model](https://github.com/APAexplorer/DeepIP/tree/main/training_model)**).
-* If you wish to build a model for your own species, please refer to the vignette (PDF or HTML) for complete instructions.
-For demonstration purposes, we used **Arabidopsis** as the model species in this example.
-All output files for this demonstration can be found here.